vendasta/api-gateway-docs/docs/Guides/Sell/FindSKU.md

 If your product does not support editions the entire editionSKU is the `MP-` prefixed id.

-If your app does use editions your editionSKU will have two parts:
+If your app does use editions your editionSKU will have two parts joined by a colon:
- - `MP-` prefixed id.
+ - `MP-` prefixed appId.
- - `EDITION-` prefixed id.
+ - `EDITION-` prefixed editionId.

 The editionId is just below the name (prefixed with `EDITION-`).